MarkusMueller-DS/Synthetic-Data-Generation/README.md

 ### TabSyn

 - Instructions in Github repo: https://github.com/amazon-science/tabsyn
-- the relevant requirements.txt is in the folder `environments`
+- the requirements.txt is in the folder `environments`

 ```
 conda create -n tabsyn-env python=3.10